baermax/MLP/README.md

 # MLP
-Modular MLP in Python from scratch only numpy
+Modular MLP in Python from scratch